HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

     		???Worth explaining or offering a concrete example, because people will get confused on what path to specify when trying to download a file.
     		(e.g., specifying home directory: "/home/yourUserName/fileName")

     	- Using gcloud / command-line
 		      gcloud compute scp yourLocalFile.txt <instance-name>:/home/yourID/yourRemoteFileCopy.txt

             (where instance-name is the name of your instance)

-	- Install Libraries and Dependencies / Package Managers (???Make descriptions a little more self-sufficient so that a user could in theory go through the entire workshop by themselves, without external guidance.
-For example, here separate what the intent of the step is, why it's necessary, and then call out what the explicit command line execution steps to enter...???

-		???Worth a brief blurb to explain to uninitiated users, what is sudo, apt, git, PIP, pandas???)
+	- Install Libraries and Dependencies / Package Managers

+    The following steps ensure that you have the proper packages installed in python as well the proper linux dependencies installed.
+Unix based operating systems use 'sudo' commands as a superuser command.
+    This means that your command acts as the admin and may require a password to use. 'apt' acts a  command line interface for linux distribution commands.
+Typically system wide installations or changes will be prefaced by  'sudo apt ...'
+      - 'git' acts as the way to communicate with out repository to maintain our code.
+      - 'pip' is the python package manager command and helps to install python modules
+      - 'pandas' is a very popular python package used to manage dataframes in a more user friendly way, which is helpful for interfacing with tabular EHR data in a python and analytical environment

             Installs Dependencies: Python/Bigquery
             Installs Python dependencies
             Install  Git for  Version Control

     	  sudo apt update
     		sudo apt install git
     		wget https://bootstrap.pypa.io/get-pip.py
-    		sudo python3 get-pip.py
+    		sudo python get-pip.py
     		pip install google-cloud-bigquery
     		pip install pandas